 Shawnee Community College

-- Master’s Degree in library science or related field.
+- Bachelor’s degree in counseling, education, or a related field.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the following:

 - Create and sustain a supportive College culture that engages employees, recognizes diversity, ensures equity, promotes inclusion, and creates a sense of belonging by fostering an environment of teamwork, accountability, communication and vision.